Calculating eigenvectors in max-algebra by mutation-sunflower method: Preliminaries

 where only a finite number of $\alpha_x$ are non-zero.
 The set of all max-combinations of $S$ is denoted by span$(S)$.
 We set span$(\emptyset)=\{0\}$.
-It is clear that span$(S)$ is a max-algebraic cone.
+It is clear that span$(S)$ is a max-times algebraic cone.
 If span$(S)=T$, then $S$ is called the set of generators for $T$.